About Us

 Sebastian Lewis

-Surrey Future Fellow; Director of Communications, External Engagement, and Strategic Partnerships of the Surrey Centre for Law and PhilosophyGeneral Jurisprudence, Foundations of Law, Public Law Theory
+Lecturer in Public Law and Legal Theory and Director of Communications, External Engagement, and Strategic Partnerships of the Surrey Centre for Law and PhilosophyGeneral Jurisprudence, Foundations of Law, Public Law Theory

 Ira Lindsay